McCraftaholics/Bukkit-WarpPortals/README.md

 **What bugs are there?**

-Ghost Portals: _Currently, anyone can break the Portal Blocks that make up the Portal and that will cause the PORTAL_ENTERED event to never fire.
+<s>Ghost Portals: _Currently, anyone can break the Portal Blocks that make up the Portal and that will cause the PORTAL_ENTERED event to never fire.
 This means that to the plugin the Portal still exists but realistically it isn't there anymore.
 To keep this from happening something like WorldGuard should be used to protect the Portals (though this protection may be a built-in feature in the future).
 To deal with the possibility of all the Portal blocks getting broken in a Portal, you can use the "/pdelete [portalName]" command to return the Portal to its original Gold Block form.
-If only a few blocks get broken, simply replacing them with new Portal Blocks should work._
+If only a few blocks get broken, simply replacing them with new Portal Blocks should work._</s> Fixed in version 4.1.3

 <s>Bad Text Colors: _Also, the Text Color settings don't appear to be cross OS Compatible.
 By default they are setup for Windows but if they don't work for you (if you get white text from the plugin) all Text Color Codes are editable in the Plugin's settings file._</s> Fixed in version 2.0.1

-Single Width Portals: _Single width portals can only face East or West.
+<s>Single Width Portals: _Single width portals can only face East or West.
 This is a very weird bug but it is an unfortunately un-fixable problem.
 Portal block orientation is decided off of the adjacent portal blocks.
 Therefore, if  two portal blocks are side-by-side, they will connect and face the right way.
 (Side Note: Even this was a hack and required overriding portal block physics).
 Sadly, a single portal block doesn't have anything to base it's orientation upon and will then default to East/West.
-This forum thread details  the problem <https://forums.bukkit.org/threads/rotating-portal- blocks.12598/forums.bukkit.org/threads/rotating-portal-blocks.12598/>_
+This forum thread details  the problem <https://forums.bukkit.org/threads/rotating-portal-
+blocks.12598/forums.bukkit.org/threads/rotating-portal-blocks.12598/>_</s> Only applies to WarpPortals made of Nether Blocks as of version 4.1.3

 ## Install